-It provided a platform for the New Wave movement to showcase its films, while it also included articles which focused on criticism and philosophy.
+It provided a platform for the New Wave movement to showcase its films, while it also included articles that focused on criticism and philosophy.

-Cahiers du cinéma writers critiqued mainstream Hollywood movies as well as addressing French films; this gave rise to debates about realism and narrative expressionism vs. naturalism or popular art, and reflected the political tensions of France at the time.
+Cahiers du cinéma writers critiqued mainstream Hollywood movies as well as addressed French films; this gave rise to debates about realism and narrative expressionism vs. naturalism or popular art and reflected the political tensions of France at the time.